gitmiggi/miggi.me/about.md

 <section>
 <p>
 	My name is <strong>Miguel Angel Cardona, Jr.</strong> I am a designer, illustrator, photographer, and creative developer.
-Currently the Lead Designer at <a href="https://imgix.com">imgix</a> in San Francisco, CA. I was previously a Visting Professor at the <a href="http://cias.rit.edu/schools/design">RIT School for Design</a> and a co–founder of <a href=" http://dwaitercom">Dumbwaiter Design</a> in Rochester, NY.
+Currently the Lead Designer at <a href="https://imgix.com">imgix</a> in San Francisco, CA. I was previously a Visting Professor at the <a href="http://cias.rit.edu/schools/design">RIT School for Design</a> and a co-founder of <a href=" http://dwaitercom">Dumbwaiter Design</a> in Rochester, NY.
 </p>